openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 ### Station Thing Configuration

-The `station` thing can be used with both bridge and has the following configuration properties:
+The `station` thing must be used with a `http` bridge and has the following configuration properties:

 -   stationIndex: The index of the station to communicate with, starting with 0 for the first station

 ## Channels

-The following channel is supported by the `station` thing.
+The following channels are supported by the `station` thing.

 | Channel Type ID    | Item Type   |    | Description                                              |
 |--------------------|-------------|----|----------------------------------------------------------|